Kazooki123/starlosearch/CONTRIBUTING.md

 Your feedback is important to us!
 If you have suggestions or ideas to improve the project, feel free to open an issue or reach out to us.

-Thank you for contributing to [Your Project Name]!
+Thank you for contributing to StarloSearch!